Golder Associates

-Golder Associates Inc., branded as just Golder, is an international company that provides consulting, design, and construction services in earth, environment, and related areas of energy.
+Golder Associates Inc., branded as Golder, was an international company that provided consulting, design, and construction services in earth, environment, and related areas of energy.
 The company has 7,000 employees in offices in Africa, Asia, Australasia, Europe, North America and South America.
 In April 2021, the company was acquired by WSP Global.

 History

 The company was founded in Toronto, Ontario, Canada in 1960 by Hugh Golder, Victor Milligan, Larry Soderman, under the name H.Q.
 Golder and Associates, and focused on soil mechanics and ground engineering.

 In the 1970s, the service offering expanded to include rock mechanics.
 In the 1980s the company's groundwater practice evolved to encompass the broader field of hydrogeology, with particular expertise in contaminated soil and groundwater.
 In the early 1990s, as public awareness of environmental issues increased, Golder added biological capabilities – including aquatic and terrestrial biology – to its range of services.
 Hydrology and hydraulic engineering were added in the late 1990s, and Geographic Information Systems (GIS), information management, cultural sciences and energy services were added in the 2000s.
 In the mid 2000, Golder added Environmental, Health, and Safety providing a wide range of services to assist companies in protecting their employees and the environment.
 Consultants can conduct studies on air, water, ergonomics, as well as evaluating health and safety programs for compliance.
 On site audits provide valuable information and corrective actions for employers.

-The company was an employee-owned corporation, until it was acquired by WSP Global in 2021. the company continues to operate under the "Golder" brand.
+On December 3, 2020, WSP Global announced its intent to acquire Golder in a deal valued at approximately $1.5 billion USD.
+The acquisition was completed on April 7, 2021.
+As of September 2021, the company continues to operate under the "Golder" brand.